Zlín: Sights

-In the Štípa part of Zlín is located the Lešná Castle.
+In the village of Štípa, there is Lešná Castle.
 It was built in the Neogothic, Neorenaissance and Neobaroque styles in 1887–1893.
 It is one of the youngest aristocratic residences in Moravia.
 The castle was built for the Seilern-Aspang family on the site of an older castle from the 18th century.
 Today the castle is open to the public and there are collections of unique and historically valuable objects.
 The castle is located inside the Zlín-Lešná Zoo complex.
-It is the second most-visited zoo in the country, and as of 2020, it was overall the fifth most visited tourist destination in the country.
+It is the second most-visited zoo in the country, and as of 2022, it was overall the third most visited tourist destination in the country.

-In the Malenovice part of Zlín is located the Malenovice Castle.
+Malenovice Castle is located in Malenovice.
 It was founded in the second half of the 14th century.
 The Gothic castle was modified in the Renaissance style in the following centuries.
 Today part of the castle is open to the public and contains several expositions.